 It is often worth borrowing money on your accident case if you don’t need a lot; you could get a lot more money by settling later, and you’re borrowing the money for a good reason, not for a new TV.

 If you’re borrowing money to pay for surgery, that will increase the value of your case probably more than the amount you have to pay back.
 Your lawyer can help you determine if it is good for you.

 Use our lawsuit loan calculator to find out what one or multiple lawsuit cash advances will cost you and to compare one lawsuit loan vs another lawsuit loan.
 Factors computed by this calculator include how often the rate is compounding, origination or underwriting fee, monitoring fee, compounding method, and rates.

 We often obtain lawsuit funding for 30% annually, but many law firms work with lawsuit cash advance companies that charge 36%-50% annually.
 Some law firms refuse to work with lawsuit cash advance companies.
-If your lawyer refuses to work with a lawsuit cash advance company, your only option is to not borrow money or retain a new lawyer.
+If your lawyer refuses to work with a lawsuit cash advance company, your only option is not to borrow money or retain a new lawyer.

-This screenshot of a lawsuit funding company’s calculator shows an example of borrowing $5,000 over 36 months at 42% interest for an accident case with an early settlement offer of $35,000 versus $100,000 settlement value just before trial.
-This assumes that the trial or the case is 3 years after borrowing the money.
+This screenshot of a lawsuit funding company’s calculator shows an example of borrowing $5,000 over 36 months at 42% interest for an accident case with an early settlement offer of $35,000 versus a $100,000 settlement value just before trial.
+This assumes that the trial of the case is 3 years after borrowing the money.
 Without including fees, you would get an additional $37,250 by borrowing $5,000 so you could settle 3 years later.